b3yan/DSE-203-Final-Project/README.md

 # Find Your Food

-Our Find Your Food project builds a comprehensive and easily accessible ontology about food, recipes, ingredients, restaurants as well as the diets, menus, seasons and occasions users may be suitable for.
+### Our Find Your Food project builds a comprehensive and easily accessible ontology about food, recipes, ingredients, restaurants as well as the diets, menus, seasons and occasions users may be suitable for.

-FoodOn is initially based on a conversion of the LanguaL.org food indexing thesaurus, integrated with OBOFoundry ontology terms from UBERON, ChEBI, and NCBITaxon and others.
+### We created a simple lightweight ontology that uses the shared terminology for types, properties and relationships about food concepts, and thus can help users to find the proper food.

+## Demo Graph